Tom Field: Youth years (2012–2016)

 Field began his career with spells in the youth systems at non-League clubs Kingstonian and Leatherhead and then joined the academy at Brentford at age 15.
 He was a part of the Bees' U15 team which won the Junior category in the 2012 Milk Cup.
 Field progressed to sign scholarship forms at the end of the 2012–13 season and made 45 appearances and scored two goals for the youth team over the following two seasons.

-Moving from the wing to left back, he made his Development Squad debut while an U17 and signed a one-year Development Squad contract at the end of the 2014–15 season.
+Moving from the wing to left back, Field made his Development Squad debut while an U17 and signed a one-year Development Squad contract at the end of the 2014–15 season.
 Field signed a new 18-month contract in November 2015 and made his first team debut with a start in a 3–0 victory over West London rivals Fulham on 30 April 2016.
 He assisted Scott Hogan for one of the goals from a corner, but was forced off after 53 minutes with a calf injury.

 First team (2016–17)

-Field was promoted into the first team group during the 2016–17 pre-season and the departure of long-term left back Jake Bidwell on 1 July 2016, meant that he became the only available senior left back, which allowed him to play the full 90 minutes in friendlies versus Vfl Bochum and Wycombe Wanderers.
+Field was promoted into the first team group during the 2016–17 pre-season.
+The departure of long-term left back Jake Bidwell on 1 July 2016 meant that Field became the club's only available senior left back, which allowed him to play the full 90 minutes in friendlies versus Vfl Bochum and Wycombe Wanderers.
 Field made his first competitive appearance of the season versus Exeter City in the EFL Cup first round on 9 August 2016, and played the full 120 minutes of the extra time defeat, but he could not break into the league lineup due to the arrival of loan left back Callum Elder.

-After a period out with an injured groin, he made his first league appearance of the season as a second-half substitute for Yoann Barbet during a 2–1 victory over Burton Albion on 10 December.
+After a period out with an injured groin, Field made his first league appearance of the 2016–17 season as a second-half substitute for Yoann Barbet during a 2–1 victory over Burton Albion on 10 December.
 After two further starts, Field signed a 3 1/2-year first team contract on 23 December.
 He scored the first senior goals of his career with a brace in a 5–1 FA Cup third round victory over Eastleigh on 7 January 2017.
 Field lost his place to fit-again Rico Henry in February and ended the 2016–17 season with 17 appearances and three goals.